talktogproject/ethicsteacher/integrity-global.md

 ## International Collaborations and Ethics Dumping

 International research collaborations, on the one hand, can lead to a meaningful exchange of knowledge and skills between partners.
-On the other hand, partnerships between institutions in the so-called Global North and the Global South can also be inequitable, or worse, exploitative.
+On the other hand, partnerships between institutions in the so-called Global North and the Global South can also be unequal, or worse, exploitative.

 _Ethics dumping_ refers to the exporting of unethical ethics practices to low- and middle-income countries.